evkx/evkx.github.io/content/models/mercedes/eqc/EQC_400_4MATIC/_index.md

 ## Drivetrain

 Mercedes-EQ EQC 400 4MATIC has an all-wheel drive system supported by two motors.
 One on each axle.
+The motor(s) used are [Induction Motors](../../../../technology/motors/asm/).

 The Adaptive Air Suspension suspension has steel springs with a fixed height, but you can adjust damping to fit your driving style or road condition.
 The ground clearance with this suspension is 97 mm.